 Key Elements of your first Project Plan:

-a typical project planning includes a lot of information, facts and figures and this information and other stuff is mainly affected by the nature of the project and its scope in the future.
+- Nature of the project and its scope: A typical project planning includes a lot of information, facts, and figures and this information and other stuff is mainly affected by the nature of the project and its scope in the future.
 So it would be better if you start the presentation by explaining the personality of the project and its capacity and extent in the future.

-you can’t think to complete a project until everyone in the team is clearly defined his duties and assigned some responsibilities.
+- Responsibilities and duties: You can’t think to complete a project until everyone in the team is clearly defined his duties and assigned some responsibilities.
 This is the job of the project manager or executive to divide the duties and tasks among all the staff which is hired to complete the project.
 This way when everyone has a clear knowledge about what he is supposed to do and what his supervisor expects from him, he or she can perform the duties much better.